-Project oversight lies with the is incorporated into the PMC in-country and ultimately with UN-Habtiat as the Multilateral Implementing Entity.
-In UN-Habitat, the implementation This function is led by the responsible officer in UN-Habitat's Regional Office for Asia and the Pacific and supported by Project Management Officers (financial management and administration) at the country level by a Chief Technical Advisor and support staff and UN-Habitat's headquarters' Monitoring and Evaluation Unit, the Programme Division, including the Climate Change Planning Unit and the External Relations Division (particularly with regard to advocacy, outreach and communications), will ensure project management compliance in accordance with UN-Habitat standards and requirements, particularly with regard to financial management, timely delivery and the Environmental and Social Management Plan.
+Project oversight lies with the PMC in-country and ultimately with UN-Habtiat as the Multilateral Implementing Entity.
+This function is led by the responsible officer in UN-Habitat's Regional Office for Asia and the Pacific and supported by Project Management Officers (financial management and administration) and UN-Habitat's headquarters' Monitoring and Evaluation Unit, the Programme Division, including the Climate Change Planning Unit and the External Relations Division (particularly with regard to advocacy, outreach and communications), will ensure project management compliance in accordance with UN-Habitat standards and requirements, particularly with regard to financial management, timely delivery and the Environmental and Social Management Plan.